tidyverse/tidyverse.org/content/articles/2018-12-dplyr-0-8-0-release-candidate.markdown

 This is an expensive operation because the expressions have to be evaluated with extra care.
-Traditionally it meant wrapping the expression in an R `tryCatch()` before evaluating, but R 3.5.0 has added unwind protection and we exposed that to Rcpp.
+Traditionally it meant wrapping the expression in an R `tryCatch()` before evaluating, but R 3.5.0 has added unwind protection which we [exposed to Rcpp](https://github.com/RcppCore/Rcpp/pull/873).
 Consequently, the cost of evaluating an R expression carefully is lower than before.

 We ran a benchmark calculating the means of 10,000 small groups with the